Main Content

 PDFs can pose real barriers for users with disabilities.
 They often require extra steps to make accessible, are difficult to navigate on mobile devices, and aren’t easily updated.
 Worse, they can interrupt the seamless experience we strive to provide across our websites and digital platforms.

-it’s better to use tools that have built-in editors and create web-friendly formats, like Microsoft Word, Google Docs, Qualtrics, or web platforms such as Microsoft or Google forms.
+It’s better to use tools that have built-in editors and create web-friendly formats, like Microsoft Word, Google Docs, Qualtrics, or web platforms such as Microsoft or Google forms.
 These tools are designed to produce content that is more accessible for people with disabilities, easier to read on mobile devices, and quicker to update when things change.

 Tools for daily use